Finding it hard to sell your product? You might've missed out on the most important step in marketing--using the value proposition canvas!

 It can be recalled that during the peak of COVID pandemic, many companies took social responsibility seriously and helped a lot of their employees.
 This act makes them appear compassionate and look responsible in the eyes of their employees and target customers.

 In the 2014 Nielsen Global Corporate Survey, 55% of consumers vouched for the importance of social jobs in value proposition sketch.
-Consumers say that they are willing to pay extra for products and services from businesses with positive social consequences or contributions.
+Consumers say that they're willing to pay extra for products and services from businesses that create positive social consequences or contributions.

-You have to understand the emotional jobs that your customers are trying to do.
-So, you can position your services in a way that contributes to their positive emotions.
-This will make your product appealing to them.
+You have to understand the emotional jobs that your customers are trying to do so you can position your services in a way that contributes to their positive emotions.
+This'll make your product appealing to them.

-Designing your proposition canvas can be overwhelming on the first try.
+Designing your value map can be overwhelming on the first try.
 But the more you practice it, the easier it gets.

 Alex Osterwalder’s Value Proposition Canvas